jdswinbank/Comet/docs/usage/publisher.rst

 Event Publisher
 ===============

+``comet-sendvo`` is a simple event publisher: it forwards messages from an author to a broker.

 After installation, it should be possible to execute ``comet-sendvo`` directly from the command line.
 Use the ``--help`` option to display a brief usage message::